secretstartups/handbook/content/job-families/people-group/recruiter.md

 ### Responsibilities

 - Collaborate with crossfunctional partners and hiring teams to establish effective recruiting strategies
-- Engage in Full Lifecycle Recruting, with a focus on developing a balanced candidate source mix (passive, active and referral candidates)
+- Engage in Full Lifecycle Recruiting, with a focus on developing a balanced candidate source mix (passive, active and referral candidates)
 - Develop and advertise accurate job descriptions to attract a highly qualified candidate pool
 - Utilize talent market insights and research to influence sourcing strategy
 - Proactively build and use personal resources and assets to enable high quality, accurate conversations
 - Utilize data to develop and execute effective hiring team management strategies
-- Cultivate postive candidate experience by ensuring timely, thoughtful and engaging communication throughout the hiring process
+- Cultivate positive candidate experience by ensuring timely, thoughtful and engaging communication throughout the hiring process
 - Leverage a data driven approach to pipeline management by monitoring key metrics to evaluate the effectiveness of recruiting processes
 - Develop recommendations for course corrections by utilizing data from our ATS, candidate surveys and other feedback loops
-- Contribute to TA processes iteration, with a focus on continuous improvement
+- Contribute to TA process iteration, with a focus on continuous improvement
 - Employ deep recruiting pipeline knowledge or experience to identify industry best practices and evaluate competitors
 - Promote GitLab values and culture in day-to-day work and in external-facing settings
 - Partner with Talent Brand to deliver engaging employer brand content and ehance networks and partnerships